-This course surveys major legal and ethical issues in the interprofessional delivery of healthcare.
-The course focuses on basic principles and language of law and ethics and provides an understanding of value development and its influence on ethical theories.
-The role of state nursing boards in regulating practice is reviewed along with landmark court cases affecting the role and duties of the nurse.
+This course surveys legal and ethical issues related to the interprofessional delivery of healthcare with a focus on the basic principles of nursing jurisprudence and nursing ethics.
+Patient protections and professional boundaries in various settings are examined as well as the role of codes of ethics in guiding clinical practice and frameworks for ethical decision making.
+The authority of nurse practice acts and state boards of nursing to regulate practice is reviewed along with landmark court cases that further define the role and duties of the professional nurse.